 U Fistinu of Saint Rosalia is one of Sicily's biggest festivals held July 10-15 in Palermo.
 The procession centers around a 50-foot high float with a statue of Saint Rosalia and a musical band inside.
 There is lots of feasting and music.

-Disfida degli Arceri di Terra e di Corte takes place in mid-July in Fivizzano, northern Tuscany.
+The Disfida degli Arceri di Terra e di Corte archery contest takes place in mid-July in Fivizzano, northern Tuscany.
 Archers from each neighborhood compete in a re-enactment of a medieval festival with costumes and flag throwers.

 Feast of Sant'Andrea the Apostle is celebrated in Pescara, on the Adriatic coast, the last Sunday in July with a huge parade of fishing boats off the coast.

 Based on the original article by Martha Bakerjian